moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 - **Restakers** - are the ones providing liquidity to the vaults, obtaining rewards.
 Restakers choose which vaults they restake to, provided that the vault accepts their assets and they agree with the networks the vault works with and the general setup
 - **Vault Curators** - are responsible for the vault administration.
 Curators decide which networks the vault works with, which operators are whitelisted to participate in securing the networks, which assets are accepted as collaterals and the slashing and rewarding mechanisms
 - **Resolvers** - are responsible for resolving veto-slashing events in the vault.
 Veto slashing events are a particular type of event that requires the participation of resolvers, who have the authority to revoke the slashing request
-- **Node Operators** - are the ones running the actual operators, which validate the networks transactions.
+- **Node Operators** - are the ones running the actual operators, which validate the networks' transactions.
 Node operators are responsible for the configuration and hardware of the nodes.
 They apply to offer their services in both vaults and networks and have to be accepted and whitelisted by both before starting to validate networks and get rewards
 - **Developers** - are the ones building appchains

 #### Tanssi with Symbiotic {: #tanssi-symbiotic }